algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## getbyte

-- Opcode: 0x55
+- Encoding: 0x55
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - Bth byte of A, as an integer.
 If B is greater than or equal to the array length, the program fails
 - Availability: v3

 ## setbyte

-- Opcode: 0x56
+- Encoding: 0x56
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
 - Copy of A with the Bth byte set to small integer (between 0..255) C. If B is greater than or equal to the array length, the program fails
 - Availability: v3

 ## extract s l

-- Opcode: 0x57 {uint8 start position} {uint8 length}
+- Encoding: 0x57 {uint8 start position} {uint8 length}
 - Stack: ..., A: []byte &rarr; ..., []byte
 - A range of bytes from A starting at S up to but not including S+L. If L is 0, then extract to the end of the string.
 If S or S+L is larger than the array length, the program fails
 - Availability: v5

 ## extract3

-- Opcode: 0x58
+- Encoding: 0x58
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
 - A range of bytes from A starting at B up to but not including B+C. If B+C is larger than the array length, the program fails<br />`extract3` can be called using `extract` with no immediates.
 - Availability: v5

 ## extract_uint16

-- Opcode: 0x59
+- Encoding: 0x59
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - A uint16 formed from a range of big-endian bytes from A starting at B up to but not including B+2.
 If B+2 is larger than the array length, the program fails
 - Availability: v5

 ## extract_uint32

-- Opcode: 0x5a
+- Encoding: 0x5a
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - A uint32 formed from a range of big-endian bytes from A starting at B up to but not including B+4.
 If B+4 is larger than the array length, the program fails
 - Availability: v5

 ## extract_uint64

-- Opcode: 0x5b
+- Encoding: 0x5b
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - A uint64 formed from a range of big-endian bytes from A starting at B up to but not including B+8.
 If B+8 is larger than the array length, the program fails
 - Availability: v5

 ## replace2 s

-- Opcode: 0x5c {uint8 start position}
+- Encoding: 0x5c {uint8 start position}
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
 - Copy of A with the bytes starting at S replaced by the bytes of B. Fails if S+len(B) exceeds len(A)<br />`replace2` can be called using `replace` with 1 immediate.
 - Availability: v7

 ## replace3

-- Opcode: 0x5d
+- Encoding: 0x5d
 - Stack: ..., A: []byte, B: uint64, C: []byte &rarr; ..., []byte
 - Copy of A with the bytes starting at B replaced by the bytes of C. Fails if B+len(C) exceeds len(A)<br />`replace3` can be called using `replace` with no immediates.
 - Availability: v7

 ## base64_decode e

-- Opcode: 0x5e {uint8 encoding index}
+- Encoding: 0x5e {uint8 encoding index}
 - Stack: ..., A: []byte &rarr; ..., []byte
 - decode A which was base64-encoded using _encoding_ E. Fail if A is not base64 encoded with encoding E
 - **Cost**: 1 + 1 per 16 bytes of A